linkml/linkml/docs/_sources/faq/why-linkml.md.txt

 When making your decision, you should weigh factors such as the fact that things that can be expressed in one framework may not be expressible in the other.

+See also FAQ entries in [modeling](modeling) which compare some similar constructs.

 ## Why should I use LinkML over ShEx/SHACL?

 ShEx and SHACL are both excellent "shape" languages for providing